How Reusable To-Go Containers Can Simplify Dining Operations: Webinar Recap

 Some Shocking Numbers on the Environmental Side

-Mary was quick to jump in with her own stats.
+Mary was quick to jump in with her own stats that bear out this point.
 Based on her audits of corporate campuses in Sunnyvale, she typically sees 40 – 60% of corporate waste coming from single-use foodware.
 But that’s not all – the large majority of these waste streams are so mixed (recyclables with compostables with trash) that everything ends up in landfills.

 Aren’t Compostables Better?